graham-fletcher-athome-org/Taca/README.md

-# SCAFFOLD
+# Taca

-Scaffold is a minimal set of terraform required to deploy a "managed environemnt" into a GCP org or folder:
+Taca is a minimal set of terraform required to deploy a "managed environemnt" into a GCP org or folder:
 1. An optional folder to contain everything else
 2. A project with cloud build enabled
 3. A link to github